rm-controls/rm_controllers/rm_shooter_controllers/README.md

 ## 1. Overview

-The controller is RoboMaster robot shooter controller.
-It is used for reading joint sensor data and sending command to motors.
-Besides , It will calls control loop (update method) periodically at a set frequency .
+The Controller is RoboMaster robot shooter controller, it accepts instructions from command topic and sets the order to the friction wheel motor

 **Keywords:** shooter